 - 4.1.1.
 Operation and Maintenance of Air Pollution Control Equipment.
-The registrant shall, to the extent practicable, install, maintain, and operate all pollution control equipment listed in the issued General Permit Registration and associated monitoring equipment to comply with limits set forth in this General Permit or as set forth by any State rule, Federal regulation, or alternative control plan approved by the Secretary.

-[45CSR§13-5.11.] - 4.1.2.
+The registrant shall, to the extent practicable, install, maintain, and operate all pollution control equipment listed in the issued General Permit Registration and associated monitoring equipment to comply with limits set forth in this General Permit or as set forth by any State rule, Federal regulation, or alternative control plan approved by the Secretary. - [45CSR§13-5.11.] - 4.1.2.
 Applicability of State and Federal Regulations.
 The registrant is subject to the provisions of the following State Rules and Federal Regulations, to the extent applicable based on its registration: - a.
-45CSR2 To Prevent and Control Particulate Air Pollution from Combustion of Fuel in Indirect Heat Exchangers - b.
-45CSR3 To Prevent and Control Air Pollution from the Operation of Hot Mix Asphalt - c.
-45CSR7 To Prevent and Control Particulate Matter Air Pollution from Manufacturing Processes and Associated Operations - d.
-45CSR10 To Prevent and Control Air Pollution from the Emission of Sulfur Oxides - e.
-45CSR13 Permits for Construction, Modification, Relocation and Operation of Stationary Sources of Air Pollutants, Notification Requirements, Administrative Updates, Temporary Permits, General Permits, and Procedures for Evaluation - f.
-45CSR16 Standards of Performance for New Stationary Sources Pursuant to 40 CFR Part 60 - g.
-45CSR22 Air Quality Management Fee Program - h.
-45CSR30 Requirements for Operating Permits - i.
-40CFR60 Subpart I Standards of Performance for Hot Mix Asphalt Facilities - 40CFR60 Subpart OOO Standards of Performance for Nonmetallic Minerals Processing Plants. - 40CFR60 Subpart IIII Standards of Performance for Stationary Compression Ignition Internal Combustion Engines - 40CFR60 Subpart JJJJ Standards of Performance for Stationary Spark Ignition Internal Combustion Engines - m.
-40CFR63 Subpart ZZZZ National Emission Standards for Hazardous Air Pollutants for Reciprocating Internal Combustion Engines - 4.1.3.
-The location of each portable hot mix asphalt plant shall be recorded with registrant's Class II General Permit registration.
+45CSR2 To Prevent and Control Particulate Air Pollution from Combustion of Fuel in Indirect Heat Exchangers - 45CSR7 To Prevent and Control Particulate Matter Air Pollution from Manufacturing Process and Associated Operations. - c.
+45CSR10 To Prevent and Control Air Pollution from the Emission of Sulfur Oxides - d.
+45CSR13 Permits for Construction, Modification, Relocation and Operation of Stationary Sources of Air Pollutants, Notification Requirements, Administrative Updates, Temporary Permits, General Permits, and Procedures for Evaluation - e.
+45CSR16 Standards of Performance for New Stationary Sources Pursuant to 40 CFR Part 60 - f.
+45CSR22 Air Quality Management Fee Program - g.
+40CFR60 Subpart IIII Standards of Performance for Stationary Compression Ignition Internal Combustion Engines - h.
+40CFR60 Subpart JJJJ Standards of Performance for Stationary Spark Ignition Internal Combustion Engines - 40CFR63 Subpart ZZZZ National Emission Standards for Hazardous Air Pollutants for Reciprocating Internal Combustion Engines - 40CFR63 Subpart JJJJJJ, National Emission Standards for Hazardous Air Pollutants for Industrial, Commercial, and Institutional Boiler Area Sources - 4.1.3.
+The location of each portable concrete batch plant shall be recorded with registrant's Class II General Permit registration.
 The physical location of the plant must be on record with DAQ at all times.

 - 4.2.1.
 Monitoring information.
 The registrant shall keep records of monitoring information that include the following: - a.
 The date, place as defined in this permit and time of sampling or measurements; - b.
 The date(s) analyses were performed; - c.
 The company or entity that performed the analyses; - d.
 The analytical techniques or methods used; - e.
 The results of the analyses; and - f.
-The operating conditions existing at the time of sampling or measurement.
+The operating conditions existing at the time of sampling or measurement. - 4.2.2.

-- 4.2.2.
 Record of Maintenance of Air Pollution Control Equipment.
-For all pollution control equipment listed in the General Permit Registration, the registrant shall maintain accurate records of all required pollution control equipment inspection and/or preventative maintenance procedures specifically required in this General Permit. - 4.2.3.
+For all pollution control equipment listed in the General Permit Registration, the registrant shall maintain accurate records of all required pollution control equipment inspection and/or preventative maintenance procedures specifically required in this General Permit.

+- 4.2.3.
 Record of Malfunctions of Air Pollution Control Equipment.
 For all air pollution control equipment listed in the General Permit Registration, the registrant shall maintain records of the occurrence and duration of any malfunction or operational shutdown of the air pollution control equipment during which excess emissions above the applicable permit limit occur.
 For each such case, the following information shall be recorded: - a.
 The equipment involved. - b.
 Steps taken to minimize emissions during the event. - c.
 The duration of the event. - d.
 The estimated increase in emissions during the event.